MHindermann/mas/text/draft.md

 ## Selection

-There are a number of constraints for selecting the sample data set pertaining to an items's text, evaluability and the data set's scope.
+There are a number of constraints for selecting the sample data set pertaining to an items's text, evaluability, and the data set's scope.

-The first constraint stems from Annif, the machine indexing framework that will be used.
+The first constraint stems from Annif, the machine indexing framework that will be used (see [section "Machine indexing"](#machine-indexing) for more details).
 Put simply, machine indexing assigns index terms to a text based on training data.
 The training data consists of a set of texts, a vocabulary, and function from vocabulary to texts.
 In this context we mean by "text" a sequence of words in a natural language and by "vocabulary" a set of words.
 Intuitively, the training data consists of pairs of text and subject terms that meet some standard.
 The training data and the vocabulary are